Click here for the home page

 23. Meteorologists call the ninth through twelfth centuries the "Medieval Warming Period," because worldwide, temperatures were higher than they are now, so Greenland was somewhat "greener."
 Still, you have to admit that with Iceland's name you know what to expect!

 24. Vinland's identity was clinched in the early 1960s by the discovery of the remains of an ancient longhouse at L'Anse Aux Meadows, on the northern tip of Newfoundland.
-Some detractors suggested it was built by Eskimos, but the presence of iron nails at the site makes this very unlikely.
+Some detractors suggested it was built by Native Americans, but the presence of iron nails at the site makes this very unlikely.

 25. The Varangians suddenly stopped bringing home Islamic silver in the 970s.
 This may have been the doing of the Petchenegs, the nomadic Turkish tribe that lived between Kiev and the Black Sea.
 When they killed the Russian prince Sviatoslav in an ambush (972), they effectively closed down the trade routes that went through their territory.
 However, we also know that the mines in the Pamir mts. ran out of silver during this time, so across much of Asia, from the Middle East to China, alternative forms of payment arose, like the use of silks as money.
 Thus the opening of new silver mines in places like Saxony had quite an impact on the east-west trade balance.